2001: A Space Odyssey: Plot

 While Poole is floating away from his pod to replace the antenna unit, HAL takes control of the pod and attacks him, sending Poole tumbling away from the ship with a severed air line.
 Bowman takes another pod to rescue Poole.
 While he is outside, HAL turns off the life support functions of the crewmen in suspended animation, killing them.

 When Bowman returns to the ship with Poole's body, HAL refuses to let him back in, stating that their plan to deactivate him jeopardises the mission.
 Bowman releases Poole's body and opens the ship's emergency airlock with his remote manipulators.
 Lacking a helmet for his spacesuit, he positions his pod carefully so that when he jettisons the pod's door, he is propelled by the escaping air across the vacuum into Discoverys airlock.
-He enters HAL's processor core and begins disconnecting most of HAL's circuits, ignoring HAL's pleas to stop.
+He enters HAL's processor core and begins disconnecting HAL's memory, ignoring HAL's pleas to stop.
 When he is finished, a prerecorded video by Heywood Floyd plays, revealing that the mission's actual objective is to investigate the radio signal sent from the monolith to Jupiter.

 At Jupiter, Bowman finds a third, much larger monolith orbiting the planet.
 He leaves Discovery in an EVA pod to investigate.
 He is pulled into a vortex of coloured light and observes bizarre astronomical phenomena and strange landscapes of unusual colours as he passes by.
-Finally, he finds himself in a large neoclassical bedroom where he sees, then becomes, older versions of himself: first standing in the bedroom, middle-aged and still in his spacesuit, then dressed in leisure attire and eating dinner, and finally as an old man lying in bed.
-A monolith appears at the foot of the bed, and as Bowman reaches for it, he is transformed into a foetus enclosed in a transparent orb of light, which afterwards floats in space above the Earth.
+Finally, he finds himself in a large rococo bedroom where he sees, then becomes, older versions of himself: first standing in the bedroom, middle-aged and still in his spacesuit, then dressed in leisure attire and eating dinner, and finally as an old man lying in bed.
+A monolith appears at the foot of the bed, and as Bowman reaches for it, he is transformed into a foetus enclosed in a transparent orb of light, which then floats in space above the Earth.